BackupTheBerlios/pida-svn/trunk/README.txt

 Note that these warnings appear to be harmless, and the terminal emulator functions as normal.
-This happens in Debian Sid/Etch and you can find further at on the bugreport of the issue: http://bugs.debian.org/316940
+This happens in Debian Sid/Etch and you can find further at the bugreport of the issue: http://bugs.debian.org/316940

 Bugs
 --